Specialist payment-history advice

 • Your score begins recovering within 3-6 months of consistent payments

 For detailed guidance on timelines and recovery, see our complete guide to missed payments on credit reports.
-If you're concerned about your credit score, our bad credit mortgage specialists can help assess your options.
+If you're concerned about your credit score, our bad credit mortgage advisers can help assess your options.

 Frequently Asked Questions